TRADER INFORMATION

 LOADING IN/OUT: We have a few hours of access to get people and stuff in and out at the venues dependent on the hours we are open.

-This is usually 2 to 2 1/2 hours before we open on the Saturday, 1 to 1 1/2 hours on the Sunday.
-If you arrive before us, you may have to wait for us to arrive in order to ensure you get loaded in from the closest door to your pitch as some venues have more than one door we can use.
+This is usually 2 hours before we open on the Saturday, 1 to 1 1/2 hours on the Sunday.
+If you arrive before me, you may have to wait for tome arrive in order to ensure you get loaded in from the closest door to your pitch as some venues have more than one door we can use.
+If I'm not there first thing, then I will have arranged with someone else to deal with that for me instead.

 It takes about an hour to get everyone out at the end of each day.